praveenrp1610/FireFalcons/markup.md

 ### 📊 **Recent Updates:**
 - **Stats Reset**: All player and team statistics have been reset to 0 for the new season
 - **Fresh Start**: Team established year updated to 2025
+- **Image Fix**: Moved all player photos to public folder for proper mobile/production display
 - **Ready for Action**: Players can now build their stats from scratch as the season progresses